🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Bath Component Role Typical Concentration

-Brightener Smoothing, gloss imparting Several ppm to several hundred ppm
+Brightener Smoothing, imparting gloss A few ppm to several hundred ppm

-Leveling agent Unevenness flattening Several ppm to tens of ppm
+Leveling agent Flattening surface irregularities A few ppm to tens of ppm

-Code Example 3.2: Current Distribution Simulation (2D Electrode)
+Code Example 3.2: Current Density Distribution Simulation (2D Electrodes)

 import numpy as np